 Cocaine overdose can be scary, dangerous, and fatal.
 The best way to prevent cocaine overdose is addiction treatment.
 Addiction treatment programs provide medically assisted detox and psychotherapy to help clients understand addiction triggers, cope with stress, and heal unresolved trauma.
 They also diagnose co-occurring disorders like anxiety and depression.
 Studies show much of today’s drug use stems from undiagnosed mood disorders.
 By treating mood disorders, the compulsion to use drugs lessens, and people better understand their mental health and behavior.

 If you or someone you love is struggling with cocaine use, San Antonio Recovery Center can help.
 Our San Antonio-based clinic provides a range of addiction treatment programs to help clients recover in a safe, holistic community.
 We offer inpatient and outpatient programs, single-gender programs, and sober living programs in beautiful San Antonio, TX.
-Our 90-day treatment programs include EMDR, CBT, yoga, and animal-assisted therapy for holistic healing.
+Our 90-day treatment programs include:

 Learn More Today at San Antonio Recovery Center